StarMindz/Portfolio/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- I would like to thank the CEO of Altura NFT Majd Hailat for giving me this fun test project to build
+- I would like to thank Co.Lab for giving me this fun test project to build
 - Thumb ups to all the Naija Afrobeat Musicians whose beautiful music made building this project more fun

 <p align="right">(<a href="#readme-top">back to top</a>)</p>